Berne gauge: Comparison

-Even after adopting the convention, significant parts of the European network, such as Belgium and most Germanic countries, as well as Scandinavia, operated to larger gauges, thus restricting the interchange of traffic from those areas.
+Even after adopting the convention, significant parts of the European network, such as Belgium and former Germanic and Austrian possessions, as well as Scandinavia, operated to larger gauges, thus restricting the interchange of traffic from those areas.

 Although the name "PPI" includes the characterisation as "international" it is actually the minimum standard just in Western Europe.
 The contiguous rail network in North America has a minimum width of 3,250 mm (10 ft 8 in) and a minimum height of 4620 mm.
 The standard gauge rail network in Eastern Asia is built to a minimum width of 3400 mm, and the Chinese CRH2 as well as the Japanese 0 Series Shinkansen have a width of 3380 mm.
 Similarly the tracks in Sweden are built to 3,400 mm (clearance SE-A and SE-B) just as the broad-gauge network under Russian influence (on tracks with 1,520 mm).
 As such the Russian Velaro Sapsan and the Chinese Velaro CRH3 have widths of 3265 mm while the German variant Velaro ICE 3 is built to 2950 mm to fit in the PPI outline.
 Parts of the German network are built to accommodate wider trains from neighbouring countries.
 In a research project for ICE 4 a width of 3300 mm was tested but not pushed into production.